edbar42/snippetbox/README.md

 make env
 ```

-Be sure to edit that .env file to suit your database.
+Be sure to edit that .env file to suit your database setup.

+You may then run the SQL scripts under [`pkg/db/migrations/mysql/`](./pkg/db/migrations/mysql/).

 Run the `make tls` script to generate self-signed TLS certificates for the HTTPS server: